1 Drexel Drive

 If you are a FRESHMAN or SOPHOMORE who is ONLY APPLYING TO THE SUMMER MEDICAL AND DENTAL EDUCATION PROGRAM (SMDEP), the faculty member who agrees to write your letter of evaluation may use the SMDEP Recommendation Form in lieu of writing a letter on department letterhead. ***REPEATING***If you are ONLY applying to SMDEP, let the faculty member know that it is okay for him/her to just complete the special SMDEP Recommendation Form instead of taking the time to write an actual letter on department letterhead.

-- When faculty members agree to write evaluations on your behalf, we encourage you to have them send the evaluations directly to the Premedical Office rather than the individual school or program, UNLESS a) you do not want to use the Premedical Office's letter storing and transmitting services or b) the school or program REQUIRES the completion of an online form.
-If your evaluations are filed in the Premedical Office, you will receive an email notifying you of receipt; once the evaluation has been filed in the Premedical Office, you may follow our instructions for submitting the "Send Evaluation Form".
+- When faculty members agree to write evaluations on your behalf, we encourage you to have them send the evaluations directly to the Premedical Office rather than the individual school or program, UNLESS a) you do not want to use the Premedical Office's letter storing and transmitting services or b) the school or program REQUIRES the completion of an online form or special paper form.
+If your evaluations are filed in the Premedical Office, you will receive an email notifying you of receipt; once the evaluation has been filed in the Premedical Office, you should follow our instructions for submitting the "Send Evaluation Form".

 Complete and submit the Evaluation Waiver Form to the PM Office to be placed in your file (You need only submit the Evaluation Waiver Form to the PM Office ONCE...it will suffice as long as your evaluations are on file in the PM Office).